CQCL/pytket-docs/manual/manual_compiler.rst

 Customised Passes
 =================

 We have already seen that pytket allows users to combine passes in a desired order using :py:class:`SequencePass`.
-An addtional feature is the :py:class:`CustomPass` allowing users to define their own customised circuit transformation using pytket.
+An addtional feature is the :py:class:`CustomPass` which allows users to define their own customised circuit transformation using pytket.
 The :py:class:`CustomPass` class accepts a `transform` parameter.This `transform` is a python function that takes a :py:class:`Circuit` as input and returns a :py:class:`Circuit` as output.

-We will illustrate this using a function which simply replaces Pauli Z gates with a Pauli X and two Hadamard gates.
+We will show how to use the :py:class:`CustomPass` with a simple Circuit modification that replaces any Pauli Z gate with a Hadamard gate, Pauli X gate, Hadamard gate chain.

 We can now define our :py:class:`CustomPass` using this function and apply it to a :py:class:`Circuit` in the usual way.